Sapper Lee Arvel Moss

 This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Maryland

-Editors note: Private Fooksman is commemorated as by the CWGC as ‘Private Harry Ross’, the name under which he served.
+Author’s note: Private Fooksman is commemorated by the CWGC as ‘Private Harry Ross’, the name under which he served.

 97th Battalion (American Legion) Cap Badge